ibm-cloud-docs/cephaas/block_storage_volume_sds_manage_storage_limits.md

 - **Ticket Subject**:
     >"*Request to Increase Block Storage Volume Count Limit*".

 - **How many extra volumes do you need?
-Provide your account, region, and the zone where you want more volumes.**
+Provide your account, and deployment details where you want more volumes.**
     >*"200 volumes in US South-2"*.

 - **Of the secondary volumes, how many secondary volumes do you need and of what capacity?**